(scroll down to see game details, plus NEW SCENARIOS available for free download)

 It is December, 1979.
 Hafizullah Amin, a dedicated communist, leads Afghanistan ineffectually.
 In Moscow, his Soviet handlers at the Politburo chafe under what they see as his failure to unify what may be an increasingly unravelling national unity.
-Leonid Brezhnev, the aging Party Secretary, has been slowly but certainly convinced by the hawks on the Politburo that, absent decisive Russian action, Afghanistan will not only fall from the Soviet orbit but may, at best, become an anarchic Muslim state siting adjacent to the USSR’s own sometimes restive Muslim republics.
-At worst, they see Amin asking the United States to send in its military in a direct challenge to Soviet dominance.
-Such an action would be catastrophic to Soviet interests in the area.
+Leonid Brezhnev, the aging Party Secretary, has been slowly but certainly convinced by the hawks on the Politburo that, absent decisive Russian action, Afghanistan will fall from the Soviet orbit.

-In what they see as a likely short and decisive “regime change” action, the Politburo signs an order on December 15th directing Soviet mechanized rifle and airborne forces to deploy throughout Afghanistan under the guise of assisting Amin in restoring order but in reality occupying critical national centers.
-When complete, units of the elite Spetsnaz secret police will storm Amin’s palace outside Kabul and liquidate him.
-He will immediately be replaced by Babrak Karmal, a pliant Soviet puppet.
-No trouble is expected, and no one in Moscow anticipates a fight.
-In good order and according to plan, Soviet forces occupy bases throughout the country and on December 27, 1979, Amin’s palace is stormed and he is shot dead (then grenaded for good measure).
-Soviet casualties in the assault are high but acceptable in what is viewed as a tremendous success.
+In what they see as a likely short and decisive “regime change” action, the Politburo signs an order on December 15th directing Soviet forces to deploy throughout Afghanistan under the guise of assisting Amin, while the elite Spetsnaz plan to storm Amin’s palace outside Kabul and liquidate him.
+In good order and according to plan, Soviet forces occupy bases throughout the country and on December 27, 1979, Amin’s palace is stormed and he is shot dead (then grenaded for good measure) and replaced by pliant Soviet puppet Babrak Karmal.
+Soviet casualties in the assault are acceptable in what is viewed as a tremendous success.
 That view, they would learn, could not have been further from the truth.

-COMRADE: REESTABLISH ORDER, CRUSH MUJAHADEEN RESISTANCE, AND REBUILD THE AFGHAN ARMY AND POLICE!!!
+COMRADE: REESTABLISH ORDER, CRUSH MUJAHADEEN RESISTANCE, AND REBUILD THE AFGHAN POLICE AND ARMY!!!